Why ERA test?

 What is ERA Test?

-- ERA® is the best diagnostic tool to find the optimal time for embryo transfer and is suitable for all patients starting In Vitro Fertilization.
+- ERA® is the best diagnostic tool to find the optimal time for embryo transfer and is recommended for patients undergoing assisted reproduction treatment.

 - The interior of the uterus is lined with a tissue called the “endometrium”.
 This is the “nest” which your body prepares, each month, for the arrival of an embryo.
 The endometrium is the “home” where the embryo implants and resides during gestation.